 There a literally hundreds of thousands if not millions of combinations in the variables when putting a custom guitar together.
 A few tried and true DIY guitar models tend to be the workhorses for building personalized guitars and reproductions of famous instruments.
 The Telecaster, or as in this case, the Esquire, is no exception.
 Let’s see what happens when we assemble an inspired guitar using high quality parts, common sense, and a bit of time.

+Jeff Beck's battered, bruised and historically significant '54 Fender Esquire was the driving inspiration for this very cool opportunity.
 This was a custom guitar build for a good client of mine who not only has great taste in guitar projects, but also likes to use great quality guitar parts.
 That alone makes a huge difference in the end product.
 The instrument will typically be easier to put together, setup and play.
 The guitar will as a whole will have fewer issues, and generally be more stable over the long term.

 Not to mention have killer tone.